Coordination Games on Multiplex Networks: Consensus, Convergence, and Stability of Opinion Dynamics: Preliminaries: Single-layer Games

-\paragraph{Consensus} Assuming $A$ is primitive (noting that a disconnected graph $G_1$ results in a block-diagonal $A$, with each block governing the dynamics of a subgraph), we can view $A$ as the transition matrix for a random walk on $G_1$.
-By classical random walk theory~\cite{bremaud2013markov, aldous-fill-2014}, as $t \to \infty$, the matrix $A^t$ converges to
+\emph{c) Consensus.} Assuming $A$ is primitive we can view $A$ as the transition matrix for a random walk on $G_1$.
+By classical random walk theory~\cite{bremaud2013markov, aldous-fill-2014}, as $t \to \infty$, the matrix $A^t$ converges to $ ^T$, where $\boldsymbol{\pi} = [\pi_1, \ldots, \pi_N]$ is the unique stationary distribution of $A$, with